Slay: 1. to kill by violence. 2. to destroy; extinguish.A standard definition of “to slay”

 Stories are being slayed left and right in our world.
 The stories of refugees seeking safety.
 The stories of innocent lives lost to gun violence.
-The stories of families suffering opioid addiction.
+The stories of families suffering addiction.
 The stories of people dying without access to healthcare.
 The stories of a planet gasping for life.
 Silencing stories leads to fear and ignorance.
 Silencing stories leads to pain and suffering.
 Silencing stories leads to loneliness and isolation.
 Silencing stories leads to dehumanization and cruelty.
 Silencing stories leads to death.

 I am a story slayer.

 I am a story slayer when I do not pay attention to my world.
 I am a story slayer when I do not use my time and talent to share, connect, and tell.
 I am a slayer of stories when I learn of pain and my shock and silence overtakes action.
 I am slayer of stories when my anger festers and remains in my head and heart rather than becoming fire to change my world.
 I am a slayer of stories when I choose despair not resistance, fear not grace, sadness not hope.

 How do I stop slaying stories?

 I choose order.

 Our stories bring order to chaos.
 Order not as the absence of conflict or suffering, but the flow of falling apart and coming together that is life itself.
 There is an order to deep understanding and love that turns chaos into peace.
 When we know each other, difference is strength.
 When we know each other, peace creates justice.
 When we know each other, we don’t have to sing the same song to be in harmony.
 When we know each other, fists become open hands.
 There is order in justice, harmony, and an open hand.
 In that way, stories bring order.